zephyr/drivers/bluetooth/hci/h4.c

 }

-static inline void process_tx(void)
+static inline void process_tx(const struct device *dev)

 {